dns-2140/Assignment5_DavidSagala/README.md

 ## Overview

 This is a robust and scalable backend API built with **Node.js**, **Express.js**, and **Sequelize ORM**.
 The project incorporates several modern development tools and libraries to ensure a high level of performance, maintainability, and security.
+Additionally, the app utilizes Swagger for auto-generating interactive API documentation, allowing developers to explore and test the API endpoints with ease.

 ### Main Packages Used: